syncfusion-content/blazor-docs/blazor/chart/chart-print.md

 ![Printing in Blazor Chart](images/getting-started/blazor-chart-printing.png)

-### Print Multiple Chart
+### Print - Multiple Charts

-The `PrintAsync` method can be used to print all our Chart component rendered directly from the browser by passing the element reference of the parent for all the chart component.
+Again, the 'PrintAsync' method can be used to print all of the charts on a page by passing the element reference of the parent for all of the charts.

 ```cshtml